stacksmith/trivial-project/README.md

 `:DEFAULT-ACTION` resolves to a symbol and is not expnadable. `:TEMPATE-PATH`, `:OUTPUT-PATH` are used by the system and are not useful (there are better ways to portably get the project path for instance).

 Other internal symbols are `:EXTENSIONS` and `:MANIFEST`, which are used to internally map file types and names to actions.
 Therefore symbols --EXTENSIONS-- and --MANIFEST-- should never be used inside text (or at least I cannot think of why you would want to introspect on TRIVIAL-PROJECT itself)

+### File Renaming

+As mentioned before, the (default but changeable) syntax for keys in filenames to be renamed is TP_xxx_TP, in order to work with the file systems (dashes in filenames are problematic).
+In case of a multipass renaming, keep in mind that intermediate names must be in the 'normal' syntax.
+This is not an issue for filenames, since the final result should be a valid filename and intermediate results are not relevant.

+As an example, the stock template has a file named `TP_SYSTEM_TP.asd`.
+The name will expand to `--NAME--.asd` and finally to the name of the value of `:NAME` -- the name of the project, unless `:SYSTEM` has been explicitly set.

+### Multipass Renaming

+Each string, be it a filename or the contents of a file, is subject to multipass renaming.
+It will continue to be processed until no keys are found in the file.

+Note: only the first pass in filenames uses the filename syntax; from second pass on, the standard syntax is used.
+This merges the keywords for both filenames and normal string expansion

 ### Local configuration file and security